manuscriptmastr/hello-hybrids-js/README.md

 5. Nested components: slots (different!
 Also always need closing tags)
    - <checkout-tile>`, `<checkout-layout>`, and `<sidebar-layout>`
 6. Nested components: render props, `connect()`, etc
    - Unusually difficult to achieve.
-Can't pass complex data types through as props, can't pass dynamic props through.
-This makes refactoring into logic/presentation components nigh impossible.
+You can always operate on the component object before passing to `define()`, but you can't pass complex data types through as props.
+(Dynamic props are also difficult, but mostly because we're used to passing them _through_ the template, rather than writing a function that returns `define()`).
+This makes refactoring into logic/presentation components awkward at best.
 7. Store: as a plain object with `store.get(id)`
 8. Store: as a DOM component (Dev Tools)
 9. Store: with `connect()`